Powerball Ticket Worth $50,000 Claimed

 Holiday Closure

 The Mississippi Lottery office in Flowood will be closed Thursday, Nov.
 24, and Friday, Nov.
-25, in observance of Thanksgiving Day.
+25, in observance of Thanksgiving.
 Offices will reopen Monday, Nov.
 28.

 For 24/7 news and updates, follow us on Facebook and Twitter